 Some investors focus more on losing money even if the rest of their portfolio is up.
 This can result in your clients either taking on too much risk to recover losses or seeking an overly conservative investment strategy.

 Solution: It’s tough to change the ways of an emotional client.
-The best approach is to understand and adapt to the client’s behavior before a crisis erupts.
+The best approach is to understand and adapt to the client’s behavioral biases before a crisis erupts.
 Risk tolerance questionnaires can help you gather information about your client’s tendencies to deal with losses.
 Focusing on your clients’ investment goals can help manage risk without succumbing to the fear of loss.

 How do your clients make decisions about their financial future?
 Game theory is thinking strategically about what matters to you, and what matters to the other party; what can you ask for, and what you can likely get; what move you can make next, what their response will be, and how you can counter.
 At the core it is best to understand your client’s negotiation tactics in order to achieve the best outcome.